Z-BERT-A: a zero-shot Pipeline for Unknown Intent detection: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We proposed Z-BERT-A, a pipeline for zero-shot prediction of unseen intents from utterances.
+We proposed a pipeline for zero-shot prediction of unseen intents from utterances.
 We performed a two-fold evaluation.
-First, we showed how our BERT-based model fine-tuned with Adapters on NLI is able to outperform a selection of baselines on the prediction of known intents in a zero-shot setting.
-Secondly, we evaluated the full pipeline capabilities comparing its performance with the results obtained by prompting large language models in an unknown intent setting.
-Our results prove that Z-BERT-A represent an effective option to extend intent classification systems to handle unseen intents, a key aspect for modern dialogue systems for triage.
-Moreover, using a relatively lightweight base model and relying on adaptive fine-tuning, the proposed solution can be deployed in context of limited resources scenario, e.g. on-premise solutions or small cloud instances.
-The main limitation of Z-BERT-A currently lies in the new intent generation stage that is relying extensively on the quality of the dependency parsing.
-An interesting avenue to explore in the future consists in relying on zero-shot learning approaches even in the intent generation phase~\cite{liu2021open} without compromising in terms of model size and inference requirements.
-Z-BERT-A is available at the following link: \url{https://github.com/GT4SD/zberta}.
+First, we showed how our BERT-based model fine-tuned with Adapters on NLI can outperform a selection of baselines on the prediction of known intents in a zero-shot setting.
+Secondly, we evaluated the full pipeline capabilities comparing its performance with the results obtained by prompting LLMs in an unknown intent set considering multiple languages.
+These results prove that our solution represents an effective option to extend intent classification systems to handle unseen intents, a key aspect of modern dialogue systems for triage.
+Moreover, using a relatively lightweight base model and relying on adaptive fine-tuning, the proposed solution can be deployed in the context of limited resources scenarios, e.g., on-premise solutions or small cloud instances.
+In this way, we don't compromise on model performance, as we showed that smaller models like the ones powering our pipeline can outperform LLMs in intent discovery.
+An interesting avenue to explore in the future consists in relying on zero-shot learning approaches in the intent generation phase~\cite{liu2021open} without compromising on model size and inference requirements.
+Zero-Shot-BERT-Adapters and the Italian and German datasets are available at the following link: \url{https://github.com/GT4SD/zero-shot-bert-adapters}.